thijor/thijor/_pages/resources.md

 ---

 ## Software
 * The Python Noise-Tagging Brain-Computer Interfacing (PyNTBCI) library, which contains stimulus creation as well as EEG encoding and decoding methods.
-Find it on [GitHub](https://github.com/thijor/pyntbci).
+Find it on [GitHub](https://github.com/thijor/pyntbci) and [PyPI](https://pypi.org/project/pyntbci/).
 * The c-VEP BCI online demo using the Dareplane framework.
 Find it on GitHub [GitHub](https://github.com/thijor/dp-cvep).

 ## Datasets